 What religious activities are available at DePaul?

 DePaul is Catholic by tradition, but is inclusive and accepting of all religions.
-Catholic Campus Ministry, the Vincentian Community Service Office and the Office of Religious Diversity seek to aid students in their spiritual development whether they are Catholic, Christian, Jewish, Muslim, Buddhist or still seeking faith.
+Catholic Campus Ministry, the Vincentian Service and Formation Office and the Office of Religious Diversity and Pastoral Care seek to aid students in their spiritual development whether they are Catholic, Christian, Jewish, Muslim, Buddhist or still seeking faith.
 DePaul also offers prayer rooms as well as daily and weekend Mass services for students.

 Spirituality, service and justice are at the heart of learning at DePaul, and a number of departments do much to support students' efforts to make a difference in their world.
-Students can find more information on services by navigating to the Student Affairs, spirituality web page.
+Students can find more information on services by navigating to the Division of Mission and Ministry website.

 How can I get DePaul athletic event tickets and how much do they cost?